 - Be polite: e.g. no name-calling or insults

 - Avoid offensive terms (e.g. sexist and racist slurs)

 - Don’t post people’s personal details without permission

 - Don’t promote crimes or do other obviously not okay stuff

 I’m currently allowing anonymous comments but will moderate most of the comments that go up here.
-I’ll update this policy as I go so it’ll probably become less vague and more coherent over time.
-If in doubt, feel free to ask.
-If your comment seems to be in good faith then, if possible, I’ll try to message you rather than just delete your comment outright.
+I may update this policy as I go and in the meantime I reserve the right to delete comments as I see fit.